 The assignment window is not only applied to individual assignments, but to multiple assignments to the same end user in a 12 month period If a Local IR makes more than one assignment to an organisation in any 12 month period, the total amount of address space assigned may not exceed the Local IR's assignment window.
+This also applies to address space used by the Registry for their internal network.
 Additional address space can only be assigned to that organisation after approval by the RIPE NCC.